FKarl/grade_notification_uulm/README.md

 ### Telegram bot
 * Create a bot using [https://t.me/botfather](https://t.me/botfather)
 * Write your bot a message
 * Get your chat id by using `https://api.telegram.org/botXXX:YYY/getUpdates`.
-XXX:YYY is yout BOT_TOKEN
+XXX:YYY is your BOT_TOKEN